dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T550: Focus should be on restorative, not punitive justice.
+### T550: Focus on restorative justice that repairs harm and promotes healing.

 |Support|
 |---|